Administration of Justice and its Kinds

 Frequently Asked Questions (FAQs)

-The elements of administration of justice are simple: to find the truth and to ensure that everyone is treated fairly.
+The elements of the administration of justice are simple: to find the truth and to ensure that everyone is treated fairly.

 What is the importance of justice?